Trunkrs/v1-api-documentation/docs/1-intro.md

+# DEPRECATED

+This version of the API has been replaced by V2.
+Please do **not** use the v1 version for new integrations.

 # Intro

 The Trunkrs API is designed for Trunkrs clients to create shipments and retrieve statusses.
 If you are not yet a Trunkrs customer and would like to become one, please visit our website https://www.trunkrs.nl